kelloggm/wpi-paper/experiments/experimental-procedure.md

     d. run the script
     e. transcribe the output after "====== COMBINED RESULTS =======" is printed to the spreadsheet, combining rows that mention the same annotation (this happens when e.g., different @RequiresQualifier annotations are inferred by different checkers)
     f. commit and push the script: `git add compute-annos-inferred.sh ; git commit -m "inference output summarization script" ; git push origin wpi-annotations`
+    g. copy outputs of this experimental procedure into (`/main/experiments/inferred-annos-counter/inputExamples`).
+This can be done by creating a directory in (`/inferred-annos-counter/inputExamples`) with the name of your project and two sub folders, `generated` and `human-written`.
+Copy all of the contents in your $WPITEMPDIR directory used in the previous steps into the `generated` subfolder.
+Copy all of the contents from your projects `./src/main/java/` directory into the `human-written` directory that was created.

 11. Measure the percentage of hand-written annotations that WPI inferred
     a. create a